 A recent article from Livestrong.com took a closer look at the benefits of tai chi and yoga.
 Both have been cited as effective treatment for relieving pain associated with certain medical conditions.
 A study from Harvard Health Publishing also claimed that tai chi could benefit or improve symptoms of arthritis, high blood pressure, and Parkinson's disease.
 Tai chi is also known to help improve the balance of seniors which can help to prevent falling.
 The same study also found that regular yoga practice can reduce heart rate, lower blood pressure, relieve physical pain across the body, and alleviate the symptoms of depression.

-Tai chi and gentle yoga classes are available through the San Jacinto College Continuing and Professional Development (CPD) division at the Central and South Campuses.
+Tai chi and gentle yoga classes are available through CPD at the Central and South Campuses.
 Tai chi classes begin June 3 and have a number of sessions through Aug.
 26. Gentle yoga classes begin June 4 with two sessions running through Aug.
-28. For more information, visit sanjac.edu or contact the Central or South Campus CPD office at 281-542-2020.
+28. For more information, visit sanjac.edu/continuing-education or contact the Central or South Campus CPD office at 281-542-2020.